basecamp/trix/README.md

 Sometimes you need to know the _x_ and _y_ coordinates of a character at a given position in the editor.
 For example, you might want to absolutely position a pop-up menu element below the editor’s cursor.

-Call the `editor.getClientRectAtPosition` method with a position argument to get a DOM [`ClientRect`](…) instance representing the left and top offsets, width, and height of the character at the given position.
+Call the `editor.getClientRectAtPosition` method with a position argument to get a [`DOMRect`](https://drafts.fxtf.org/geometry/#DOMRect) instance representing the left and top offsets, width, and height of the character at the given position.

 ```js
 var rect = element.editor.getClientRectAtPosition(0)